Most small business branding consultants "clarify" what you think about yourself and your business.

 Second, brand strategists like Right Think say, "We will identify your Purpose, Positioning, Promise, and Personality in order to find a way to attract the right customers and make you stand out from the competition."
 Well, being different from the competition is not really what makes brands successful.
 Relevance and saliency are more important.

 Going back to point one, the right customers do not depend on my vision.
 They depend on market forces.
 Look at New Coke, Maxwell House Brewed Coffee, and Google Glass, among others.
-All were built on a strong vision and flopped.
-In fact, all of them had sturdy market research behind them.
-But customers can be incredibly unpredictable.
-Research can reduce risk but not eliminate it.
+All were built on a strong corporate vision and flopped.
+Bias may have stilted the results of research.
+But in any case, research is about reducing risk, not eliminating it.

 Branding won't attract more profitable customers but it can align your message with the most profitable customer segments you already have.
 You have to slice and dice your customer data to find the segments that produce the bulk of your revenue.
 Then, look at their demographic and psychographic data.
 And, finally, tailor your message to their personas.
 A small business can do this by tracking CRM pipeline information.
 You also want to look at longevity and lifetime value.
 And at how much it costs to service various customer segments.